 Strength expert Dan John is famous for saying, "The goal is to keep the goal the goal."
 That may sound simple, but in this case, it needs to be stated.
 If the goal of a session is active recovery, it doesn't make sense to trash yourself during the session.

-2. Use Mostly Multijoint Exercises through a Full Range of Motion
+2. Use Multijoint Exercises and Full Range of Motion

 3. Train Key Muscle Groups and Inhibit Problematic Ones